castai/docs/docs/guides/volumes.md

 ### Resizing PVC
 Any PVC created using `cast-block-storage` `StorageClass` can be edited to request more space.
-Kubernetes will interpret a change to the storage field as a request for more space, this will trigger automatic volume resizing.
+Kubernetes will interpret a change to the storage field as a request for more space.
+This will trigger automatic volume resizing.

 ```shell
 » kubectl edit pvc www-web-0